exercism/clojure/exercises/practice/list-ops/.docs/instructions.append.md

 ## Appendix

-The instructions are synced with a shared repository to ensure consistency across all language tracks.
+**Note**: The above instructions are synced with a shared repository to ensure consistency across all language tracks.
+Any instructions listed in this appendix override the ones above.

 For this exercise in the Clojure track, assume both the input and output are vectors.
 As a stretch goal, consider how you could implement the solution without using lists anywhere in your code.
 Also, think about the efficiency of your program.